How Octelium Works

 • A static IP/FQDN private/public address that is directly reachable from within the Cluster (e.g. a Kubernetes service/pod running on the same cluster, a private resource running in the same private network (e.g. same AWS VPC) as the Cluster, a public SaaS API protected by an access token, etc...).

-• A static IP/FQDN private/public address that is reachable indirectly through a connected User assigned to serve the Service.
+• A static IP/FQDN private/public address that is remotely reachable through a connected User assigned to serve the Service.
 This opens the door to serving Services from anywhere outside the direct reach of the Cluster (e.g. private resources hosted by your laptop behind a NAT, Docker containers from anywhere, Kubernetes pods from other clusters, resources in multiple private clouds, etc...).
-In such case, the request proceeds from the Service over the WireGuard/QUIC tunnel corresponding to the client whose Session is serving the resource.
+In such case, the request proceeds from the Service to the address of the connected client whose Session is serving the resource over the corresponding WireGuard/QUIC tunnel.
+You can read more here.

 • The Octelium Cluster is also capable of acting as PaaS-like deployment platform by reusing the underlying Kubernetes infrastructure to automatically deploy and scale Dockerized images/containerized applications and serve them as Service upstreams.
 You can read in detail about managed containers here.

-It is noteworthy to point out that upstreams need to know absolutely nothing about the existence Cluster.
-From the upstream point of view, it's just another request coming from its own network.
+It is noteworthy that upstreams need to know absolutely nothing about the existence of the Cluster.
+From the upstream point of view, it's just another request coming from within its own network.
 That means that the entire resource-intensive process of access control as well as visibility is completely done within the Cluster.

 A Platform on top of Kubernetes

-So far, we have explained the data plane flow from the User to the Service's upstream.
-However, to automate, manage and scale this process for a system with an arbitrary number of Services and Users we need to have a control plane.
-This is somewhat similar to what Kubernetes does with containers but in our case the identity-aware proxy, Vigil, is the elementary unit in the platform instead of containers in the case of Kubernetes.
+So far, we have explained the data-plane flow from the User to the Service's upstream.
+However, to automate, manage and scale this process for a system with an arbitrary number of Services and Users we need to have a control-plane.
+This is somewhat similar to what Kubernetes does by building a control plane around containers but in our case the identity-aware proxy, Vigil, is the elementary unit in the platform instead of containers in the case of Kubernetes.

-Interestingly enough, the Octelium Cluster runs on top of Kubernetes.
-While the Cluster Users and administrators need to know absolutely nothing about Kubernetes, the choice of using Kubernetes as an infrastructure platform for Octelium Clusters is a crucial one as it enables the Octelium Cluster to seamlessly operate as a scalable and a reliable distributed system without any manual intervention from the Cluster administrators.
-For example, the Cluster administrators need not to bother about how to deploy the identity-aware proxy components whenever they need to add a new Service, simply creating a Service using the Octelium Cluster APIs or via the octeliumctl CLI will automatically deploy all the underlying Kubernetes resources (e.g. pods that run Vigil containers) implementing that Service.
-This automatic orchestration provided by Kubernetes enables the Cluster administrators to forget about the operational side where all components can be managed, run and scaled up/down solely via the abstract Octelium Cluster APIs.
+The Octelium Cluster uses Kubernetes as an infrastructure for itself to seamlessly operate as a scalable and reliable distributed system without any manual intervention from the Cluster administrators.
+For example, the Cluster administrators don't need to bother about how to deploy the identity-aware proxy components whenever they need to add a new Service.
+In other words, creating a Service using the Octelium Cluster APIs or via the octeliumctl CLI will automatically deploy all the underlying Kubernetes resources (e.g. pods that run Vigil containers) implementing that Service.
+This automatic orchestration provided by Kubernetes enables the Cluster administrators to forget about the operational side where the Cluster components can be managed, run and scaled up/down solely via the abstract Octelium Cluster APIs.

 Moreover, using Kubernetes as infrastructure seamlessly enables Octelium Clusters to operate at any scale.
-For example, horizontally scaling Services translates to scaling Kubernetes Vigil pods/containers; adding a new Gateway is automatically done by simply adding a new Kubernetes node.
-Finally, using Kubernetes as an infrastructure platform for Octelium enables it reuse the same infrastructure and effortlessly deploy your containerized applications and serve behind typical Octelium Services without any manual Kubernetes management effectively providing PaaS-like capabilities (read more here).
+For example, horizontally scaling Services translates to scaling Kubernetes Vigil pods/containers; adding a new Gateway to increase the overall traffic and throughout is automatically done by just adding a new Kubernetes node.
+Finally, using Kubernetes as an infrastructure platform for Octelium enables it to reuse the same infrastructure and effortlessly deploy your containerized applications and serve through typical Octelium Services without any manual Kubernetes management effectively providing PaaS-like capabilities (read more here).

 © 2025 octelium.comOctelium Labs, LLCAll rights reserved